nrw-digital/week-notes/en/updates/_posts/2025-02-07-week-notes.md

 ref: 2025-02-07-week-notes
 hidetitle: True
 author: Shuan and Phil
+description: January is now over.
+Thank goodness it’s February and we can move one step closer to spring.
 ---

 Phil: January is now over.
 Thank goodness it’s February and we can move one step closer to spring.
 I hate the dark nights, cold weather, and wintery conditions.
 What about you Shaun?